 You can pursue a civil lawsuit against an abuser and the institution that enabled them, regardless of whether prosecutors filed a criminal case.

-If you are an adult survivor of sexual abuse connected to the Mormon Church, or if your child is a survivor, please know that your courage in acknowledging what happened is immense, and you have every right to seek justice.
-You are not alone, and the patterns of abuse you may have experienced or observed are being brought to light by others.
+Please know that your courage in acknowledging what happened is immense, and you have every right to seek justice.
+You are not alone, and the patterns of abuse you may have experienced or observed are being brought to light by others through LDS church lawsuit actions.

 Understanding your legal options, especially considering the complexities of state-specific look-back laws and institutional accountability, is crucial.
-Dolman Law Group Accident Injury Lawyers, PA, is dedicated to assisting survivors of institutional church negligence and abuse.
-Our experienced clergy sexual abuse lawyers offer legal help and compassionate representation, fighting tirelessly to hold responsible parties accountable and pursue the justice and compensation you deserve.
+Dolman Law Group is dedicated to assisting survivors of institutional church sexual abuse and negligence.
+Our experienced Mormon Church sexual abuse lawyers and legal advocates offer legal help and compassionate representation, fighting tirelessly to hold responsible parties accountable and pursue the justice and compensation you deserve.